miguel-willians/FakeStore-API-CRUD-Explorer/README.md

 ## How to Use

-1. Click on the [link](https://miguel-willians.github.io/FakeStore-API-CRUD-Explorer/) to open the application in your web browser.
+1. Click on the [link](https://fakestore-api-crud-explorer.onrender.com) to open the application in your web browser.

+2. If you encounter any issues, please visit this [link](https://miguel-willians.github.io/FakeStore-API-CRUD-Explorer/).

-2. Use the interface to perform CRUD operations on the FakeStore API.
+3. Use the interface to perform CRUD operations on the FakeStore API.

 ## Notes